Estimated reading time: 19 minutes

 The beautiful shops adorned with decorative cups and other Tibetan decorative items were another attraction not to be missed in Tawang.
 Finally, we ended the day journaling in the cosy warmth of our hotel, enjoying a special butter tea from Tawang.

-We left Tawang with heavy hearts and made our way to Bomdila, another quaint little town with beautiful mountain views.
+Start our day in a relaxing way and leave Tawang with heavy hearts, and make our way to Bomdila, another quaint little town with beautiful mountain views.
 Next, we stop at the breathtaking Jung Falls, also known as Nuranang Falls.
 We were mesmerised by the sheer power and beauty of the cascading waters plunging from a height of over 100 meters.
 The roaring sound of the water was both thrilling and calming, making it one of the most memorable highlights of our journey through Tawang.

 Nestled just a short drive away from Dirang, Sangti Valley felt like a scene from a dream.
 The moment we stepped out of the car, we were greeted by a cool breeze, the gentle murmur of the Sangti River, and panoramic views of lush green meadows flanked by pine-covered hills and snow-capped peaks in the distance.
 The valley was carpeted in shades of green, dotted with grazing sheep, fluttering prayer flags, and traditional Monpa homes with flower-laden balconies.
 Though our schedule didn’t allow us to linger long, we made a silent promise to return someday—to spend more time walking the trails, visiting local villages, and maybe even camping under the stars.